Heartland (Canadian TV series)

-Heartland is a Canadian family drama television series which debuted in Canada on CBC Television and originally in the United States through broadcast syndication on October 14, 2007, where it continues to air, along with multiple other networks and streaming services.
+Heartland is a Canadian family drama television series which debuted on CBC Television in 2007 and continues to air both there and in other countries via syndication and streaming services.
 The series is based on the Heartland book series by Lauren Brooke.
-It follows Amy Fleming and her older sister Louise "Lou" Fleming on their family ranch, 'Heartland', in Alberta.
-They live there with their widowed grandfather Jack Bartlett (played by Shaun Johnston), their father Tim Fleming, and hired farmhand Ty Borden.
+It follows Amy Fleming and her older sister "Lou" Fleming on their family horse and cattle ranch, Heartland, in Alberta, where they live with their initially-widower grandfather Jack Bartlett, their once-estranged father Tim Fleming, and hired farmhand Ty Borden.
 While dealing with the highs and lows of life on the ranch, the family bonds and grows closer.
+The show stars Amber Marshall, Michelle Morgan, and Shaun Johnston, with many others appearing in its large ensemble cast over the years.

 With the airing of its 125th episode on October 19, 2014, Heartland surpassed Street Legal as the longest-running one-hour scripted drama in Canadian television history.

 On June 1, 2022, CBC renewed the series for a 15-episode sixteenth season, premiered in Canada on October 2, 2022.
 In May 2023, the series was renewed for a 10-episode seventeenth season, which premiered in Canada on October 1, 2023.

 In May 2024, the series was renewed for an eighteenth season, which immediately began filming thereafter.
 It premiered in Canada in the fall of 2024, and is set to premiere in the United States later in 2025.

 The decision to continue on with the series was announced by the CBC so that the family drama Heartland will be renewed for a 19th season.
 Filming began for this in May 2025.
+On May 26, 2026, the series was renewed for a twentieth season.
+According to a post on Amber Marshall's Facebook page, the 20th season wrapped principal photography in early September 2026.

 In the United States, the series has wide distribution through broadcast syndication on weekends, including as part of the default national schedule for Up TV and The CW Plus and new episodes become available as of 2021, on Up Faith & Family, the network's streaming service months after full seasons finish their runs in Canada and later premiere in the United States linearly on the main network and all later seasons are exclusive to Up Faith & family first before they are available for syndication on other American networks and streaming services unaffiliated with UP tv or its sister networks.
-Reruns of older episodes air on Hulu, Pluto TV, Crackle, Tubi, BYUtv, Retro TV, COZI TV, and Heartland (a coincidental brand unrelated to the show itself).
+Reruns of older episodes also air on Hulu, Pluto TV, formerly on the now-defunct service Crackle, Tubi, BYUtv, Retro TV, COZI TV, Ace TV, and Heartland (a coincidental brand unrelated to the show itself).
 It was also part of the schedule on Light TV until it was rebranded as TheGrio TV on January 15, 2021.
 Heartland also began airing on Hallmark Channel in January 2025.
 The show is also available on Netflix and various other streaming platforms in the United States.